Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-87-waves-on-the-horizon.md

 Deny the Hunters their food.
 That was all they cared about, right?

 The crew obeyed.
-Before those *things* could spin up their forcefields and *feed---*
+Before those *things* could spin up their forcefields and *feed - *

 Multi-flash of gigaton-class warheads, leaving behind nothing but radiation and scattering the sandy remains of gaoian warship, hunter probe and civilian freighter alike to the stellar winds.
 Shields took a hell of a pounding and their heat capacitors were overloading, now.